 Wellbeing is the set of needs and experiences universally required in combination and balance to weather challenges and have health and hope.

-But because racism, sexism, homophobia and additional inequities are baked into our systems and our country, it has created fast tracks to wellbeing for some and dramatically reduced access for others.
+But racism, sexism, homophobia and additional inequities are baked into our systems and our country, resulting in fast tracks to wellbeing for some and dramatically reduced access for others.